vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Vikhanas, sūtra of, pp. 103, 277.
-Viṣnudharmastītra, pp. 112-127; Vikramārka or Vikramadityalleva of content of, pl.
+Viṣṇudharmastītra, pp. 112-127; Vikramārka or Vikramadityalleva of content of, pl.
 113–15; resembles

 Kalyāṇa, pp. 607, 608, 609.